Hafimuthasir/car-inventory/Readme.txt

    npm run dev

-Using the Application
+### Using the Application

 Logging In
-Access the application at http://localhost:3000.
+Access the application at http://localhost:5173(vite default host).
 Make your account by going to signup page
 Login using created credentials.
 Navigating the Dashboard